 If you think you're seeing more motorcycles on the road in San Francisco, you're right.
 In fact, a growing number of urban commuters are switching from automobiles to motorcycles for a variety of reasons: fuel economy, sticker price, parking availability and fun!
 And it's not just the traditional old grizzled men on bikes or up-and-coming professionals who want to add a little spice to their life.
-Indeed, the Motorcycle Industry Survey from the end of 2018 found that the number of women who ride has increased a whopping 19%.
+Indeed, data from the end of 2018 shows that the number of women who ride has increased a whopping 19%.
 (That trend has steadily been on the rise since somewhere around 2009.)

 Employers have even made daily motorcycle commuting easier in The Bay Area with dedicated parking spots and incentives designed to decrease greenhouse gasses and carbon emissions.
 But there are more things to do and see on your motorcycle in San Francisco than your daily route to work.
 San Francisco is the perfect "jumping-off point" for riders who want to escape without actually going too far from home.
 Within minutes you can be outside the confines of the city and sliding through some of the most pristine and visually appealing scenery in The United States.
 Indeed, these day trips or short little hours-long interludes can break up an otherwise monotonous day and get your blood pumping.